What to Avoid When Searching for an Acne Cream

 To make things more complicated, you also need to be careful about the ingredients listed on the back of your acne cream.
 The cosmetics industry receives very little regulation, which means that you could be putting harmful chemicals on your face unknowingly.

-Here is a breakdown of what you should know when choosing an acne cream:
+Here are three things you should know when choosing an acne cream:

 - Not all acne creams are created equally.
 Some ingredients in acne creams are known to irritate the skin and can worsen your acne.

 - Always read the ingredient list of your acne cream.
 Avoid them if they contain synthetic dyes and fragrances, parabens, sulfates or other controversial ingredients.

 - Remember to test your acne cream on a small patch of skin to ensure that you don’t have a negative reaction.

 Choosing an acne cream doesn’t need to feel daunting.
 All it takes is a quick look at the ingredients to ensure that they don’t contain the following:

 No, we aren’t talking about the alcohol you put in a mixed drink.
 We mean the types of alcohols used in skincare products.
 Some of them are good, but others you need to avoid.

 Simple alcohols such as ethanol, isopropyl, methanol and propanol are often used for their antibacterial properties.
 These alcohols can dry out the skin and worsen your acne.

 Fatty alcohols derived from vegetables don’t dry out your skin.
 In fact, they help hydrate it and keep your skin smooth and clear.
 If you see cetearyl, stearyl or behenyl alcohol listed as ingredients on your acne cream label, you’re in the clear.